-This Separate Campus is located at 1433 N 6 1/2 Street, Terre Haute, IN.
+This separate campus is located at 1433 N 6 $\frac{1}{2}$ Street, Terre Haute, IN.

 The campus consists of one building that is not reasonably contiguous to the main campus of Indiana State University.
-However, it is owned and controlled by the institution, has an organized program of study, and has an administrator on-site.
+However, it is owned and controlled by the institution, has an organized program of study, and had an administrator on-site.